mikeobrien/Flexo/README.md

 Install
 ------------

-Bender can be found on nuget:
+Flexo can be found on nuget:

     PM> Install-Package Flexo